benory/1520s-project-website/about/index.markdown

 ## Meeting the challenge

 The 1520s Project aims to meet this challenge head on by making the repertoire of the early sixteenth century available for performance, study, and analysis.
-Founded by [Benjamin Ory](https://benjaminory.com){:target="_blank"} in 2019, the project provides high-quality digital editions of the music in four data types: as PDFs, as Sibelius files, as MusicXML files, and as Humdrum files.
-At present, the corpus features more than 250 scores and more than 250,000 notes, making it the largest online database of music from the period in the world.
+Founded in 2019 by [Benjamin Ory](https://benjaminory.com){:target="_blank"}, the project provides high-quality digital editions of the music in four data types: as PDFs, as Sibelius files, as MusicXML files, and as Humdrum files.
+At present, the corpus features <span id="work-count"></span> scores and <span id="note-count"></span> notes, making it the largest online database of music from the period in the world.
 The figure below shows the distribution of works by date of the first surviving source.

 ![Number of Works by Date of First Source](number_of_works_by_year.svg)